GyeongmoLee/LGM_Repository/README.md

-This is README!/n
+This is README!
-Commit test 01/n
+Commit test 01
-Commit test 02/n
+Commit test 02